 Enter the meta description, describing clearly what your post or article is about.
 And make sure you use the exact phrase used in your focus keyword.
 The meta description will be shown by Google below the URL if people search for your focus keyword.

-The meta description should include your focus keyword, not because it will improve your rankings, but because otherwise Google usually won’t display it in the search results.
+The meta description should include your focus keyphrase, not because it will improve your rankings, but because otherwise Google usually won’t display it in the search results.
 Google will always try to match the search query with the description.
-If the focus keyword isn’t mentioned in the meta description, Google will just grab a random piece of content containing the keyword from your page instead.
+If the focus keyphrase isn’t mentioned in the meta description, Google will just grab a random piece of content containing the keyphrase from your page instead.

 While there’s no ‘penalty’ for having meta descriptions that are too long, it’s still a good idea to keep them short if you can.
 You should make sure that: 1. it fits the character limit and; 2. it still makes sense when it’s cut in half, and still entices people to click.